 It’s important to state within your business plan where your company will operate.
 Is it online or a physical store or both?
 Additionally, decide whether your company is local, regional, national, or international.
 It’s also wise to list the reasons you’re going into business.
 For instance, for someone who’s planning on starting a restaurant, their reason for opening could be that they’ve identified a scarcity of restaurants offering the cuisine they specialize in.

 One can discuss the future and vision of their startup company briefly.
 But, these will be covered in-depth as you write the rest of your plan.
-Remember that this description is a summary, so be concise, yet thorough.
+Remember that this description is a summary, so be concise yet thorough.

 2. Identify Your Target Audience

 Identifying your target audience is an essential step when launching a business plan.
 Remember that if there’s no market, there’s no business.
 Many entrepreneurs quickly implement their ideas without proper research.
 Sadly, these businesses mostly don’t last.
-It’s better to learn about your target market during the early stages rather than when you’ve already put money into your venture.
+It’s better to learn about your target market during the early stages than when you’ve already put money into your venture.

-To determine your target audience, begin by broad assumptions first then narrow down slowly.
+To determine your target audience, begin with broad assumptions first, then narrow down slowly.
 The best ways to segment your audience is by using these four categories; geographic, psychographic, demographic, and behavioral.
 Start with things like age, gender, ethnicity, location, and level of income.
 For example, you may start by saying your target audience location is in the United States then narrow it down to New York.
 By the time you’re done with audience segmentation, it should look like this; females aged 30-50, living in New York, have an annual income of $40000-$60000 and are into recycling.

 3. Analyze Your Competition